Serious illness affects thousands of Australians every year.

 Trauma Insurance could be a life saver

-Falling ill at any stage of life will have a big impact on your finances, and could cost you and your family thousands in treatment expenses.
+Falling ill at any stage of life will have a big impact on your finances.
+It could cost you and your family thousands in treatment expenses.
 So no matter where you are in life, trauma insurance can be an important consideration.

 With trauma insurance, you could help protect your family’s lifestyle, allowing yourself to focus completely on your health and recovery.

-Trauma cover can be particularly important to primary breadwinners during their working years, as loss of income due to serious illness can have a profound financial effect.
+Trauma cover can be particularly important to primary breadwinners during their working years.
+Loss of income due to serious illness can have a profound financial effect on the family.
 However, even if you’re a homemaker, your contribution to your home and family is immeasurable.

 Therefore, if you’re a stay-at-home parent, part-time worker, or even retired, it can be worth considering the importance of trauma cover to protect you and your family.